 - Identity theft: identity theft occurs when someone uses another’s personally identifying information, like their name, credit card number, or identifying number, without their permission, to commit fraud or other crimes.
 This crime can be charged as either a felony or a misdemeanor depending on the defendant’s criminal history and the specific facts of the case.

-These are just a couple of examples of Internet crimes that experienced criminal defense attorneys Sanford and Christy Horowitz are ready to defend against.
+These are just a couple of examples of Internet crimes that experienced criminal defense attorney Sanford Horowitz ready to defend against.